Cala Blanca Bay – Our house dive!

 Suitable for almost all divers, this cavern with its 220m of length is a world-class cavern dive.
 There are few places where daylight cannot be seen or there isn´t a breathable supply or fresh air, so this is a unique chance to experience something very special and surreal.
 Filled with a stunning display of stalagmites, stalactites and cascades, this cavers is a geological masterpiece.
 Universally agreed to be a dive in a million!
-This is a boat dive, done with cooperation of partner dive centers.
+This is a boat dive, done with cooperation of neighbor dive centers (if places are available)

 Malakoff Wreck – The French whistler!

 Sitting upright on a sandy bottom this ocean going French-owned cargo steamer, sunk in 1929, forms a fully colonised artificial reefs, some 105m long.
-This wreck is home to huge morays and scorpion fish as well as attracting many deep-water pelagics, such as barracuda, dentex, gilthead bream, triggerfish and John Dory.
+This wreck is home to huge morays and scorpion fish as well as attracting many deep-water pelagic, such as barracuda, dentex, gilthead bream, triggerfish and John Dory.
 The fish life on her is outstanding, and this is undoubtedly the most prolific dive sit in Menorca.
-This is a boat dive, done with cooperation of partner dive centers.
-Prerequestments for divers are min.
+This is a boat dive, done with cooperation of neighbor dive centers.
+Pre-requirements for divers are min.
 100 dives and knowledge in deep and compression diving.

 Francesquita Wreck – The big girl!